 If fred now submits another job and the software that fred is using cannot distinguish between concurrently running versions then data written to /home/fred/myfile.txt will be intermingled and/or corrupted.
 Hence it is critical that non-concurrent capable software be launched from unique directories.
 If fred wants to run 3 concurrent jobs then the following need to be created: /home/fred/job1, /home/fred/job2 and /home/fred/job3.
 The shell script that controls the job must have a change directory command in it in order to select the correct directory.

 The cluster uses OpenMPI to control parallel jobs.
-To launch a parallel aware program one generally uses mpirun, however as SLURM is tightly coupled with OpenMPI there are some distinctions to launching mpirun jobs manually; one does not need to specify a hostfile\machinefile nor does one need to specify the number of threads in the command line.
+To launch a parallel aware program one generally uses mpirun, however as SLURM is tightly coupled with OpenMPI there are some distinctions to launching mpi jobs manually; one does not need to specify a hostfile\machinefile nor does one need to specify the number of threads in the command line.
+SLURM has its own wrapper to mpirun, srun.
 Also be aware that unlike Torque\PBS there is no symmetrical geometry, if you request 2 nodes and 4 cores then SLURM will do the bare minimum to satisfy your request by running 3 threads on one node and 1 thread on the second.
 To retain symmetry use –ntasks-per-node=X where X is the number of threads per node you wish to use.
-It is critical that the shell script specifies how many servers (nodes) and CPUs will be reserved.
+It is critical that the shell script specifies how many servers (nodes) and cores will be reserved.
 This will inhibit other user’s jobs from trying to run on the same cores which would cause contention, slowing down both jobs.
 Use the #SBATCH directives to specify the nodes and cores.

 This shell script tells SLURM that 2 nodes and a total of exactly 4 cores on each node should be reserved.
 Note that if –ntasks-per-node was not specified then the first node would have used 7 cores and the second node would have used 1 core.
 Unless specified the scheduler will not distribute the threads symmetrically.
 Mpirun is coupled to the scheduler and it is not necessary to specify a host file.